 - Complimentary Premier Upgrade confirmations as early as day of departure (when available)

-- Premier Access® travel services, which include designated ticket counter check-in lines, priority security lines, priority boarding and priority baggage handling (where available)
+- Premier Access® travel services, which include designated ticket counter check-in lines, priority security lines, priority boarding, and priority baggage handling (where available)

-How Do I Qualify for RewardsPlus?
+How Do I Qualify for RewardsPlus with United and Marriott?

-You need to be a member of both MileagePlus and Marriott Rewards (or Ritz-Carlton Rewards/SPG) to join RewardsPlus.
-Allow between 7-10 days for your account to reflect your new status if your RewardsPlus membership is accepted and the elite tier will typically be valid for the remainder of the calendar year in which it's granted.
+Allow between seven and 10 days for your account to reflect your new status if your RewardsPlus membership is accepted.
+The elite tier will typically be valid for the remainder of the calendar year in which it's granted.

 Final Thoughts